huggingface/optimum-graphcore/examples/language-modeling/README.md

 ## RoBERTa and masked language modeling

 The following example fine-tunes RoBERTa-base on WikiText-2.
 We're using the raw WikiText-2.
-Note the some IPU configurations are overridden.
+Note that some IPU configurations are overridden.

 ```bash
 python run_mlm.py \